-Electricity

-Repair category 2

-Notes Aspects of the electrical installation including the fusebox have been updated although the system is dated.
-The system should be checked as a precaution by a registered electrician and upgraded if necessary The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
-It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+Electricity Repair category 2 Notes There is a missing diffuser to the external light above the front entrance door.
+The Institution of Engineering and Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with IET regulations.
+Photovoltaic (PV) solar panels have been installed on the roof, and we understand a feed in tariff exists in this regard.
+It is assumed these panels are fully owned with no third party finance agreement.
+This should be fully investigated prior to purchase.